Skip to Content

 Description

-Who doesn’t like spaghetti and meatballs?
-Especially red wine meatballs that are full of garlic and cheese and perfect on pasta or sandwiches or even on toothpicks!
+Who doesn’t like meatballs?
+Especially red wine meatballs that are full of garlic and cheese and perfect on spaghetti or sandwiches or even on toothpicks!

 Ingredients